-GPI a b c D e f G (Example Display)
+GPI a b c D e f G (example Display)

 This display indicates which GPI's are active.
 The example above shows GPI d and g are active.
-Please refer to section 2.3 and 3.4 for GPI configuration and setup.
+An asserted GPI will be displayed in uppercase letters.
+Please refer to section 2.3 for GPI configuration and setup.